 Why does my dog growl?

 When a dog starts growling, your first inclination might be to move away — and you should.
-Growling is good because it's a verbal cue that your your pooch is uncomfortable, unhappy, or both.
-In most cases, growling can be attributed to possession aggression (you try taking a toy away), fear (a new person approaching, for example), marking territory ("this is my house and you don't belong here"), or pain due to injury.
+These dog sounds are a verbal cue that your your pooch is uncomfortable, unhappy, or both.
+In most cases, growling can be attributed to possession aggression (you try taking a toy away), fear (a new person approaching, for example), marking territory (“this is my house and you don’t belong here”), or pain due to injury.

 Sometimes dogs may growl when they’re having fun, like during a game of tug-of-war.
 That said, watch for signs that your dog is going to snap if the playing gets too intense — like if he suddenly stops wagging his tail.
 Usually, dogs will trot off with their toy if they’re done playing, but sometimes they may suddenly start showing aggressive behaviors, in which case it’s better to back off and take a break.